What a Chat conversation can reach

 "Bash" to disabledBuiltinTools disables it even when chatAdvancedFileAnalysisEnabled is true.
 Running it requires the sandbox VM bundle, which the app downloads from Anthropic unless you deployed the offline installer (see required egress paths).Configuration

-chatTabEnabled happens in the app’s main process: when the key is unset or false, the tab is hidden, and the app additionally refuses to start or continue a Chat conversation, including conversations created before an admin turned the key off.
+chatTabEnabled happens in the app’s main process: when the key is unset or false, Chat does not appear in the app, and the app additionally refuses to start or continue a Chat conversation, including conversations created before an admin turned the key off.

-The rule that at least one surface must stay enabled counts the Chat tab only when chatTabEnabled is explicitly true: a configuration that disables the Cowork and Code tabs without enabling Chat re-enables the Cowork tab with a validation warning, rather than leaving users with an empty app.
+The rule that at least one surface must stay enabled counts Chat only when chatTabEnabled is explicitly true: a configuration that disables Cowork and Code without enabling Chat re-enables Cowork with a validation warning, rather than leaving users with an empty app.
 With chatTabEnabled set to true, a chat-only configuration is valid.